codeadamca/pybricks-bluetooth/README.md

-# pybricks-bluetooth
+# Pybricks and Bluetooth

-A basic example of using the Spike and Bluetooth.
+A basic example of using Pybricks and communicating between two LEGO&reg; Spike&trade; hubs.